rahulravisankar1108/HyperFeed/README.md

     > /ShowUser/:UserID provides the users to show their  Profile details which has been stored

     - Expected Incoming Request Body,
-        1. UserID
+        1. userId

     - Expected Response,
-        The Object containing that UserID.
+        The Object containing that userId.
         ```"User": {
                 "Bio": "",
                 "Website": "",